aarondarwish/latency-reduction/README.md

 - `Validator.spec.ts`: Test suite for the `validateAccumulator` function.
 - `Validator.ts`: Main logic for the accumulator validation.

-## Task
+## Tasks

+### Estimate how long each test will take to run.

+Given the structure of our application and the mock latencies defined in `API.ts`, we can estimate the latency for each test case in `Validator.spec.ts`.

+### Test Case 1: Should reject bets from user 1

+- `validateUserRisk`: 0.1s (latency for user ID 1)
+- Total estimated time: 0.1s

+### Test Case 2: Should accept bets from user 2

+- `validateUserRisk`: 0.1s (latency for user ID 2)
+- `getOutcomeOdds`: 0.1s * 2 outcomes = 0.2s
+- `validateOdd`: 0.1s * 2 outcomes = 0.2s
+- `validateAccumulatorRisk`: 0.1s
+- Total estimated time: 0.6s

+### Test Case 3: Should reject outcome 11

+- `validateUserRisk`: 0.1s (latency for user ID 2)
+- `getOutcomeOdds`: 0.1s * 2 outcomes = 0.2s
+- `validateOdd`: 0.1s * 2 outcomes = 0.2s (0.1s latency will be for outcome 11, which will reject the bet)
+- Total estimated time: 0.5s

+### Test Case 4: Should reject this outcome combination

+- `validateUserRisk`: 0.1s (latency for user ID 2)
+- `getOutcomeOdds`: 0.1s * 4 outcomes = 0.4s
+- `validateOdd`: 0.1s * 4 outcomes = 0.4s
+- `validateAccumulatorRisk`: 0.1s
+- Total estimated time: 1.0s

+### Main task
-The main task is to optimize the `validateAccumulator` function in `Validator.ts` to minimize the latency from the mock API calls.
+The primary task is to optimise the `validateAccumulator` function in `Validator.ts` to minimise the latency arising from the mock API calls.